Brianland

 CHAPTER FOUR

-* 56:35 – bathroom scene – Willa’s tracking device goes off – enter Deandra – fantastic mirror 2-shot of their first meeting – The Revolution Will Not Be Televised lyric code exchange
+* 56:35 – classic bathroom scene – Willa’s tracking device goes off – enter Deandra – fantastic mirror 2-shot of their first meeting – The Revolution Will Not Be Televised lyric code exchange

 .